Conrail: Signals

 When Conrail was formed, it acquired many different railways, and as typical in the North American rail industry, signaling was not standardized between these railways.
 This caused problems for Conrail, which had to "qualify" train crews on as many as seven different signaling systems and operating rules.
 The varying systems included the PRR position light signals, the NYC searchlight signals and tri-light signals, and the EL tri-light and semaphore signals.

 Conrail, and other eastern railroads which required multiple operating rules, came up with a standardized rulebook called Northeast Operating Rules Advisory Committee (NORAC).
 This significantly increased operational flexibly, allowing crews to operate on any territory they were qualified on, instead of additionally needing multiple operating rules qualifications.
 Additionally, standardized signal rules allowed Conrail to standardize signaling hardware and operation across its system.

 In the early years of Conrail, the NYC "small-back" searchlight was adopted as the systemwide standard for new signal installations and replacements.
 The standard signal was quickly changed to the NYC tri-light.
 This move was done to decrease maintenance requirements, as searchlight signals need moving parts to switch between colors, unlike tri-lights, which have individual lamps.
 Many signals from previous railroads were re-used though, as new signaling hardware was expensive, and Conrail faced financial difficulty.

 As mentioned above, significant projects took place to reduce trackage, oftentimes removing double-track with automatic block signals in favor of single track with centralized traffic control (CTC).
 Conrail also installed CTC across much of the former PRR multi-track mainline, which had relied on local towers to operate signals and control track.
-Conrail spent it entire existence installing tri-light signals (using NORAC rules) across much of its system.
+Conrail spent its entire existence installing tri-light signals (using NORAC rules) across much of its system.
 Many Conrail-installed signaling locations were removed in the 2010s, as railroads upgraded their signals for Positive Train Control compliance.

 Today, most Northeastern railroads associated with former Conrail lines have maintained standardization of all systems as vertical color light signals using NORAC rules.
 Conrail Shared Assets Operations continues to use the tri-light as its standard signal type.
 Amtrak uses a colorized version of PRR position light signals called "Position Color Lights".